Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/information_01_security_overview/guide.fr-fr.md

 ## Objective

-In addition to [the responsibility model for Analytics services](/pages/public_cloud/data_analytics/analytics/information_06_shared_responsibility/), this security fact sheets aims at describing security features and functions associated to the service.
+In addition to [the responsibility model for Analytics services](/pages/public_cloud/data_analytics/analytics/information_06_shared_responsibility/), this security fact sheet aims at describing security features and functions associated to the service.
 It describes also best practices that customers can adopt to secure their services.

 ## 1.Certifications